Seven Pagodas of Mahabalipuram: After the tsunami

 Archaeologist T. Satyamurthy of ASI also mentions the great significance of a large inscribed stone the waves uncovered.
 The inscription stated that King Krishna III had paid for the keeping of an eternal flame at a particular temple.
 Archaeologists began digging in the vicinity of the stone, and quickly found the structure of another Pallava temple.
 They also found many coins and items that would have been used in ancient Hindu religious ceremonies (Maguire).
 While excavating this Pallava-era temple, archaeologists also uncovered the foundations of a Tamil Sangam-period temple, dating back approximately 2000 years (Maguire).
 Most archaeologists working on the site believe that a tsunami struck sometime between the Tamil Sangam and Pallava periods, destroying the older temple.
 Widespread layers of seashells and other ocean debris support this theory (Maguire).

 ASI also unexpectedly located a much older structure on the site.
 A small brick structure, formerly covered by sand, stood on the beach following the tsunami.
 Archaeologists examined the structure, and dated it to the Tamil Sangam period.
 Although this structure does not necessarily fit in with the traditional legend, it adds intrigue and the possibility of yet-unexplored history to the site.

-The current opinion among archaeologists is that yet another tsunami destroyed the Pallava temples in the 13th century.
+The current consensus among archaeologists is that yet another tsunami destroyed the Pallava temples in the 13th century.
 ASI scientist G. Thirumoorthy told the BBC that physical evidence of a 13th-century tsunami can be found along nearly the entire length of India's East Coast.